carl-chua/split-smart/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.